wesleygoyette/CSI3335project/README.md

    python app.py
    ```
    The app will be accessible at `http://localhost:3000` in your web browser.

-## Usage

-- **Register**: New users can register by providing a valid email and password.
-- **Login**: Registered users can log in to access the application's features.
-- **Home**: Upon login, users are directed to the home page where they can search for baseball statistics by team and year.
-- **Search**: Users can select a team and a year to view batting, pitching, and fielding statistics for that team in the specified year.
-- **Admin Dashboard**: Admin users have access to an admin dashboard where they can view user details and request logs.

-## File Structure

-- **app.py**: Main Flask application file containing routes and database models.
-- **templates/**: Directory containing HTML templates for rendering pages.
-- **static/**: Directory containing static files such as CSS stylesheets and JavaScript files.
-- **requirements.txt**: File listing all required Python dependencies.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 Remember to deactivate the virtual environment once you're done:
 ```bash